 Datadog lets you see inside apps or stacks, from anywhere, at any scale.
 It offers comprehensive DevOps services, including network, security, and real-time monitoring.
 It also provides log management, including filters, search functions, and a logs analysis tool for troubleshooting needs.

 The tool offers full API access across all apps and infrastructure to increase visibility.
 In addition, it can be run on every cluster node by using a DaemonSet.

-Dynatrace is also a full-stack monitoring solution for Kubernetes environments.
-With this tool, you can monitor availability and health for applications and processes, dependencies, and connections among hosts, containers, and cloud instances.
+Dynatrace is also a full-stack monitoring solution for Kubernetes infrastructure.
+You can use it to monitor the availability and health of applications and processes, dependencies, and connections among hosts, containers, and cloud instances.

-Dynatrace lets you unify and harness insights from over 500 different tools you probably already use, including AWS, Azure, OpenShift, Google Cloud, and Kubernetes, among others.
+Dynatrace enables you to unify and harness insights from over 500 different tools you probably already use, including AWS, Azure, OpenShift, Google Cloud, and Kubernetes, among others.
 Even better, it uses events, traces, metrics, and behavioral information to reveal the inner workings of Kubernetes applications.